 A Passport Club kit may be purchased for $14.95 plus tax at most state parks or by calling or stopping by the DNR Information Center.

-*Free camping coupons cover the cost of campsite only.
+*Free camping certificates cover the cost of campsite only.
 Fees for other amenities such as electricity or water and sewer hookups are extra.